Open Cosmos: History

-Open Cosmos was founded by Rafal Jorda Siquier in 2015, and now operates bases in the UK, Spain, Portugal and Greece.
-Its aims to reduce the cost of access to space.
+Open Cosmos was founded by Rafal Jorda Siquier in 2015 with the stated aim of reducing the cost of access to space, and now operates bases in the UK, Spain, Portugal and Greece.

-Open Cosmos has joined forces with Space Park Leicester to support in the development of the Elfen Project, which is a mission aimed at measuring solar winds, and its affect on near earth space.
+Open Cosmos has joined forces with Space Park Leicester to support in the development of the Elfen Project, which is a mission aimed at measuring solar winds, and its effect on near earth space.

 In September 2023, it was announced that Open Cosmos had raised $50 million in funding from backers ETF Partners, Trill Impact and A&G, along with smaller strategic investors, including Accenture Ventures.

 In July 2025, Open Cosmos acquired Portuguese start-up, Connected, which focuses on 5G NB-IoT capabilities for space.